gptoys/AI-enhanced-Twitch-Chatbot/README.md

 ## Operation

-One token equals to approximately 4 characters in English lang
+One token equals to approximately 4 characters in English language.
+Other languages consume more tokens,